Telecommunications Reform Package

-Regional Broadband Scheme
+2. Regional Broadband Scheme

 The RBS does not impose a new cost on NBN users—the cost is already built into existing NBN pricing.
-By the time the NBN is completed in 2020, 95% of the RBS will continue to be paid for by NBN, whereas today it is 100%.
-The remaining 5% will be paid for by competing NBN-comparable wholesale networks.
+After the RBS commences, around 95 per cent of the cost of funding NBN Co's fixed wireless and satellite networks will continue to be paid for by NBN Co, whereas today it is 100 per cent.
+The remaining five per cent will be paid for by competing NBN-comparable wholesale networks.
 This establishes a competitively-neutral funding mechanism for broadband services in regional and remote Australia.

-New wholesale and retail rules to encourage competition
+3. New wholesale and retail rules to encourage competition

 The changes to separation rules (requirements for network owners to have separate wholesale/retail businesses) ensure that all new superfast broadband networks operate on a level playing field, providing competition and choice for consumers and investment certainty for network builders.

 Since 1 January 2011, new high speed broadband networks have been required to be wholesale-only.
 The Government is amending these rules to make them clearer and more effective, and allow network providers to run separate wholesale and retail businesses on a 'functionally separated' basis.
 This will create new commercial opportunities for providers and encourage them to invest and compete to offer better services for consumers.
 Network providers will need to obtain the approval of the Australian Competition and Consumer Commission (ACCC) by submitting a functional separation undertaking.
 The ACCC will consider undertakings based on whether they promote the long-term public interest.

 The reform package will also remove rules that required networks servicing small businesses to be wholesale-only.
 Small businesses will benefit because competition will promote investment in networks and services to meet their specific needs.